The Curse of Lokrum Island

 Did we break the curse of Lokrum Island?

-“No, everyone leaves by the end of the day.
-Nobody ever stays on the Island.
-It’s forbidden.”
+“Everyone leaves by the end of the day.
+Nobody stays on the Island; it’s forbidden.”

-Admitting defeat, I set sail on the last boat and sure enough, my shipmates were largely restaurant and bar workers.
+Admitting defeat, I set sail on the last boat and sure enough, my shipmates were largely the last of the restaurant and bar workers.

 The aggrieved monks of Lokrum Island and their steadfast drops of wax seem to have left their mark.
-This is the only curse I’ve come across as a traveller (so far) that impacts tourism to this day.
+This is the only curse I’ve come across as a traveller (so far) that impacts tourism hundreds of years later.

 As the boat departed from the jetty and the glittering Adriatic spread in front of us, I asked myself – what about the peacocks and rabbits?
 Maybe they followed us later in a private yacht.